CircleCI-Archived/stefon/README.md

 ### Precompilation

-To precompile files, we need to actually precompile them:
+To use precompilation, we need to actually precompile files:

 ```
 lein stefon-precompile